Power of Attorney

 However, giving someone power of attorney only permits them to act on the donor’s behalf when they are considered mentally capable of making their own choices – the power of attorney would be automatically revoked if they should end up in a situation where they can not.
 It is to this end that other documents exist allowing a donor to elect an individual to act for them should they end up in a state where they are not able to make decisions and act for themselves.

-Originally, this came in the guise of an Enduring Power of Attorney (EPA), permitting another person to continue acting on your behalf as under the power of attorney if you should lose your mental faculties.
-However, it is no longer possible to create new EPAs since October 1st 2007, though any which were agreed to before that date are considered to be still in force.
+Originally, this came in the guise of an Enduring Power of Attorney (EPA), permitting another person to act on your behalf if you should lose your mental faculties.
+However, it is no longer possible to create new EPAs since October 1st 2007, though any which were created before that date are still valid.

 There are two types of Lasting Power of Attorney to reflect this more flexible approach.

-Firstly, the Property and Affairs Lasting Power of Attorney gives you the ability to choose someone who you would like to entrust with the responsibility of handling your money and financial affairs, giving them control over your property, savings, etc. This will come into force immediately unless you choose to place restrictions upon it.
+Firstly, the Property and Affairs Lasting Power of Attorney gives you the ability to choose someone who you would like to entrust with the responsibility of handling your money and financial affairs, giving them control over your property, savings, etc. This can only be used if it has been registered with the Court of Protection.

 It is important to draw a distinction between the Personal Welfare Lasting Power of Attorney and the document known as a Living Will, as they may at first glance seem similar.
-What separates them is the fact that a Living Will legally binds others to act according to the wishes you expressed while still able to make your own decisions – your choices ahead of time will determine any treatment you will or will not receive in anticipation of situations that could arise in your future.
+What separates them is the fact that a Living Will directs others to act according to the wishes you expressed while still able to make your own decisions – your choices ahead of time will determine any treatment you will or will not receive in anticipation of situations that could arise in your future.
 They are not, however, legally enforceable.
 With the Personal Welfare LPA, you instead place the decision in the hands of another person, who will decide as the situation arises what should be done, based on what they feel would be best for you and they are legally enforceable

 There are benefits and downsides to both of these approaches.
 A Living Will allows you to set out your treatment in the future in no uncertain terms, ensuring that you will not be treated in a fashion you would not have approved of due to another person’s resolve wavering or for any other reason.
 On the other hand, the Personal Welfare LPA grants greater flexibility, making it a better choice for dealing with situations you may not have anticipated, so, if there is someone in whom you place absolute faith to understand your feelings and act as you would have desired, this may be a superior document.